 Holidays must NOT be taken during school time

-Please note that the fine following a fixed penalty notice is per child, per parent (1 child + 2 parents = £120 rising to £240 if not paid within the first 21 days).
+Please note that a penalty notice fine is per child, per parent (1 child + 2 parents = £120 rising to £240 if not paid within the first 21 days).

-Fines will be increased if repeated holidays are taken out of term time and could lead to court proceedings.
+Fines can be repeated if more than one holiday is taken out of term time and this could lead to legal proceedings.
+An unpaid penalty notice will also result in legal proceedings.

 Please click here to download a booklet which provides information on managing sickness absence from school.